Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Me projected in one dimension of space (y-axis) and stretched in one dimension of time (x-axis).
 It does not hurt.**
 ![](/Pictures%20and%20datasheets/Projection.gif)

 As data are averaged on 128 pixels, the pick-to-valley signal is quite weak in this mode.
 You'd better have a good post-processing to extract something usefull from it.
 Vertical artifacts are due to the autoexposure algorithm implemented within the Arduino.
-Sadly, this mode would have been more interseting with outputing just a vertical line of pixels without projection, to make slit scan photography...
+Sadly, this mode would have been more interesting with outputing just a vertical line of pixels without projection, to make slit scan photography...

 ## Showcase